npcghost/npcghost.github.io/_posts/2023-09-08-Diagnoses.md

 ### Vasovagal Syncope
 <details>
 Diagnosed when I kept fainting.
-I always thought this condition was fainging over a common fear trigger like sight of blood, needles, etc. When faced with a fear I do not pass out.
+I always thought this condition was fainting over a common fear trigger like sight of blood, needles, etc. When faced with a fear I do not pass out.
 These events happened spontaniously.
 Sometimes after a meal, temp changes, infections, digestive issues.
 These were pretty intense to me as I'd feel overwhelming pain and eventually my legs would go paralyzed, I'd go deaf and blind,... sometimes crawling around while losing consciousness over and over again.
 I'd go into convulsions while passed out.
 A few times others said my lips and eyelids turned blue.
 I suppose that still puts me in the same category as fainting over the sight of blood.
 Perhaps the mechanism is the same but I hated never knowing why mine were so particularly bad.
+Why I could handle substantial pain externally but not internall.

 </details>

 ### Depression